-As land tenure has been a continuous contested issue in Mozambique throughout history, protected land rights are now on top of today’s priorities in Mozambique’s concerns.
+Land tenure has been a contested issue in Mozambique throughout history, but now protecting land rights are a top priority.

-The General Peace Agreement in Mozambique, signed in October 1992 ended 17 years of civil war and 25 years of armed conflict in the country (Tanner, 2002; Van den Brink, 2008), but once again competition for land quickly became a major issue.
-Millions of refugees and internally displaced persons (IDPs) returned back home after the agreement was signed.
-Investors were encouraged mainly by the State to bring abandoned land into production again.
-Nevertheless, returning refugees or IDPs were likewise claiming their rights to the land, reviving land conflict in the country.
+The General Peace Agreement in Mozambique, signed in October 1992, ended 17 years of civil war and 25 years of armed conflict in the country, but competition for land has remained a major issue.
+Millions of displaced people returned home, but their claims often clashed with investors, who had been encouraged by the state to bring abandoned land back to use.

-This conflict only grew when colonial-era landowners returned to their abandoned farms and properties, as the country, once more, seemed appealing to them.
-Most of the colonial land owners had documentation supporting their claim, nonetheless they came back to find them occupied by all the IDPs.
+This conflict intensified when newly restored peace attracted colonial-era landowners to return to their abandoned farms and properties.
+Most colonial land-owners had documentation supporting their claims, but found their land already occupied.
 This situation paved the way for an amended Constitution and a new National Land Policy.